werderame/optimizing_inventory_management/readme.md

 A reproducible pipeline was developed to simulate realistic data:

 1. **Recipe scraping**: Recipes are extracted from HelloFresh, including names, tags, and ingredients.
-2. **Master data integration**: A manually curated article list maps real-world item codes, unit costs (optional), and shelf life categories.
+2. **Master data integration**: A manually curated article list maps real-world item codes, unit costs (optional), and shel file details.
 3. **Recipe BOMs**: Ingredient lists are matched with articles using fuzzy matching (Levenshtein distance) to generate full Bills of Materials.
 4. **Menu planning and demand generation**:
-   - **Horizon**: 6 weeks (aligned with frozen weekly menus in the industry).
+   - **Horizon**: 6 weeks (aligned the with menu sales window horizon in the industry).
    - **Daily volume**: 950–1050 kits/day (a balance between realistic volume and manageable dataset size).
    - **Tags as weights**: Recipes are not scored directly.
-Instead, tags (e.g., “Protein-rich”) influence category-level weightings, mimicking how real meal planning operates.
+Instead, tags (e.g., “Family Friendly”) influence category-level weightings, mimicking how real meal planning operates.

 ### Inventory Creation